 Core System + Monitor and Peripherals

-Motherboard, Processor, MemoryAt just $130, the dual-core Core i3-4150 is perfect for our Entry-Level Rig and with HyperThreading support it provides users with four threads.
-Time and time again we have found that the Core i3 is able to deliver performance that isnít dissimilar to the more expensive Core i5 and Core i7 processors in todayís computer games.
-Furthermore, the Core i3 is very snappy when it comes to general computing tasks.
+At just $135, the dual-core Core i3-4330 is perfect for our Entry-Level Rig, providing users with four threads via HyperThreading.
+Time and time again we have found that the Core i3 is able to deliver performance similar to the more expensive Core i5 and Core i7 processors when playing today's computer games.
+Furthermore, the Core i3 is snappy when it comes to general computing tasks.

-Given Haswell's impressive performance and the fact that its platform is still brand new, it's hard to recommend investing in anything else -- including AMD's Bulldozer chips.
+Given Haswell's impressive performance and the fact that its platform is still current, it's hard to recommend investing in anything else -- including AMD's Bulldozer chips.
 If you plan to overclock heavily, need support for three or more graphics cards, or want support for Intel's SSD caching technology, we suggest upgrading to the i5-4690K and the motherboard in our Enthusiast's PC.

-Asrock has become one of our favourite board makers over the last few years, offering feature-packed products at reasonable prices that cover every budget.
+Asrock has become one of our favorite board makers over the last few years, offering feature-packed products at reasonable prices that cover every budget.
 The company's H97M Pro4 would provide a solid sub-$100 foundation for your new gaming rig -- entry-level or otherwise -- providing support for fourth-gen Intel processors, up to 32GB of RAM, 7.1-channel audio among a plethora of other connectors as well as two PCIe x16 slots.

-For our entry-level rig we have allowed for a budget of roughly $100 for storage and these days that opens the door to some very impressive options.
+For our entry-level rig we have allowed for a budget of roughly $200 for storage and these days that opens the door to some impressive options.
 Previously we were strictly limited to the use of hard drives in our budget and entry-level builds but with the continued improvement of SSD pricing things are now changing.

 There are tons of monitors on the market suitable for the Entry-Level Rig, but making the right choice simply boils down to your budget and taste.
 We firmly believe that a 23-24" display is worth the money and will provide a better experience than something in the 20-22" range, especially if you're considering high resolutions.
-At $120 it's easy to see why 21.5" 1080p displays are so appealing, but the fact is, unless you're sitting right on top of the screen or have spectacular vision, the small text can be too difficult to read.
+At $120 it's easy to see why 21.5" 1080p displays are so appealing, but unless you're sitting right on top of the screen or have spectacular vision, the small text can be too difficult to read.

 That said, we understand the value of such displays and if you know it's going to suit your needs, don't let us scare you off.
 Most of the budget-oriented ~24" TN screens are of a similar quality, so if you're going that route, it's safe to buy one of the cheaper options as long as you're happy with features such as connectivity.